OpenDreamKit/OpenDreamKit.github.io/_posts/2016-07-09-position-grenoble.md

 # Applications

-Applicants should send an email to clement.pernet@imag.fr and jean-guillaume.dumas@image.fr with:
+Applicants should send an email to clement.pernet@imag.fr and jean-guillaume.dumas@imag.fr with:

 - A complete CV